The Geodata Catalogue (the Catalogue) is a collection of free geoscience exploration data and reports, collected by permit holders and the government.

 About the Catalogue

-The Catalogue contains reports and data relating to petroleum, minerals and coal exploration and is organised into datasets under three data types:
+The Geodata Catalogue is a free, public service available to anyone, anywhere.
+It contains reports and data relating to petroleum, minerals and coal exploration and is organised into datasets under three data types:

 All data is discoverable without needing to log in.
 The Catalogue’s search engine allows you to rapidly narrow down search results by filtering on the properties of the different data types.
 This means you can quickly find the information you are after.